NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 21.md

 Jesus *came and *took the bread and *gave _it_ to them, and the fish likewise.

 ###### 14
-This is now the third time that Jesus was manifested to the disciples, after He was raised from the dead.The Love Motivation
+This is now the third time that Jesus was manifested to the disciples, after He was raised from the dead.

+### The Love Motivation

 ###### 15
 So when they had finished breakfast, Jesus *said to Simon Peter, **"Simon, _son_ of John, do you love Me more than these?"** He *said to Him, "Yes, Lord; You know that I love You."
 He *said to him, **"Tend My lambs."**